casdoor/casdoor-website/docs/ldap/config.md

 An account that can log in to the specified LDAP server.

-Login with DN or ID depends on the LDAP server settings you want to connect.
+The login method (DN or ID) depends on the LDAP server settings you want to connect to.

-> e.g:
-> `cn=manager,dc=example,dc=com`
+> Example: `cn=manager,dc=example,dc=com`

 ### Admin Password

-Password of LDAP server Admin account.
+The password for the LDAP server Admin account.

 ### Auto Sync

-Set `0` to disable auto sync, other value means **Sync every few minutes**.
+Set to `0` to disable auto sync.
+Any other value means **Sync every few minutes**.

-## Sync users
+## Synchronizing Users

-The sync table displays all users get from the LDAP server in the specific `ou`.
-If the users have been synced, the checkbox will be disabled.
-You can check the box to select users, then sync the selected users from the LDAP server.
+The sync table displays all the users obtained from the LDAP server within the specific `ou`.
+If the users have already been synced, the checkbox will be disabled.
+You can select the users by checking the box, and then sync the selected users from the LDAP server.
 ![ldap_sync](/img/ldap/ldap_sync.png)

 :::caution

-If the `uid` of the user in LDAP server is same as the `name` of a user existed in the organization of Casdoor, Casdoor will create a new user that the `name` include the `uid` and a random string.
-But the user may can not to login, because the name of the new synced user not exist in LDAP server.
+If the `uid` of a user in the LDAP server is the same as the `name` of an existing user in the Casdoor organization, Casdoor will create a new user with a `name` that includes the `uid` and a random string.
+However, this user may not be able to log in because the name of the newly synced user does not exist in the LDAP server.
+Therefore, it is recommended to avoid this situation.
-So try to avoid that.

 :::